Add a Little Extra?

 Robusta (Coffea caniphora)

 Coming second in popularity, the Robusta bean is much more tolerant against disease than its popular cousin.
-Robusta coffee has a full-bodied flavour, meaning that you can add milk and sugar without diminishing the nuanced notes of this bean.
+Robusta coffee has a punchy, full-bodied flavour.
+This means that you can add milk and sugar without diminishing the nuanced notes of this bean.

 Liberica (Coffea liberica)